nathan-sheffield/nathan-sheffield.github.io/_posts/2023-10-09-a-soft-october-night.markdown

 When I go walk in the evening this time of year, I often find myself thinking about this stanza from "[The Love Song of J. Alfred Prufrock](https://www.poetryfoundation.org/poetrymagazine/poems/44212/the-love-song-of-j-alfred-prufrock "link to the poem")":

-> The yellow fog that rubs its back upon the window-panes,
+> The yellow fog that rubs its back upon the window-panes, <br />
-> The yellow smoke that rubs its muzzle on the window-panes,
+> The yellow smoke that rubs its muzzle on the window-panes, <br />
-> Licked its tongue into the corners of the evening,
+> Licked its tongue into the corners of the evening, <br />
-> Lingered upon the pools that stand in drains,
+> Lingered upon the pools that stand in drains, <br />
-> Let fall upon its back the soot that falls from chimneys,
+> Let fall upon its back the soot that falls from chimneys, <br />
-> Slipped by the terrace, made a sudden leap,
+> Slipped by the terrace, made a sudden leap, <br />
-> And seeing that it was a soft October night,
+> And seeing that it was a soft October night, <br />
-> Curled once about the house, and fell asleep.
+> Curled once about the house, and fell asleep. <br />

 Prufrock has long been one of my favourite poems.
 I used to have it memorized, although I don't remember it all anymore.
 There's something quietly beautiful about it, a mixture of muted, self-conscious regret and wistfulness.
 It feels very much like getting lost in someone else's train of thought -- something about the way it repeats and interrupts itself makes it read very convincingly like an internal monologue.
 There's a certain tenderness about getting to see into somebody's mind like this -- I would describe a first-order approximation of the emotion as "a reminder of the meaningfulness of inconsequential things".
 I thought I'd use this post to share a couple of other poems that I think capture this kind of feeling in a similar way.